The Pig Scrolls: Sequel

 The Pig Scrolls is followed by a sequel, The Pig Who Saved the World, which won a Nestle Bronze Award in the UK.

 Film

-On April 8, 2010, Pajiba.com reported that DreamWorks Animation was developing an animated feature film based on The Pig Scrolls.
-As a possible directing job, Barry Sonnenfeld was tasked to develop the film, while Kirk DeMicco wrote the most recent script revision.
+On April 9, 2010, DreamWorks Animation was developing an animated feature film based on The Pig Scrolls, as a possible directing job for Barry Sonnenfeld was tasked to develop the film to direct, while Kirk DeMicco wrote the most recent script revision.
 DreamWorks Animation had also optioned rights for the book's sequel.